 4.3.1.12 I want to report a trade but SEDI keeps asking me for an opening balance for my securities.
 What do I do?
+[Revised August 19, 2005]

 When you file your first trade report for a particular security (and registered holder, if applicable), the system will always ask for the opening balance before you can file actual transaction details.
-This is required in order to make the transition from the paper world to the electronic world and to enable SEDI to automatically calculate your holding for that security as of the date of your transaction.
+This is required in order to enable SEDI to automatically calculate your holding for that security as of the date of your transaction.